mozilla/version-control-tools/docs/mozreview/reviewboard.rst

    to offer little value over just going to Review Board and looking at the original comments there.)

-Granting, Denying, and Clearing Reviews
-   There is a dropdown containing standard Bugzilla review flags (``r?``, ``r+``, and ``r-``) in the **Finish Review** dialog in each commit review request.
+Granting, Denying, Clearing, and Delegating Reviews There is a dropdown containing standard Bugzilla review flags (``r?``, ``r+``, and ``r-``) in the **Finish Review** dialog in each commit review request.
 The selected value will be set on the